 \section{Abstract}

-{ We introduce a new discretization based on the Trefftz-DG method for solving the Stokes equations.
-Discrete solutions of a corresponding method fulfill the Stokes equation pointwise within each element and yield element-wise divergence-free solutions.
-Compared to standard DG methods, a strong reduction of the degrees of freedom is achieved, especially for higher order polynomial degrees.
-In addition, in contrast to many other Trefftz-DG methods, our approach allows to easily incorporate inhomogeneous right hand sides (driving forces) by using the concept of the embedded Trefftz-DG method.
-On top of a detailed a priori error analysis, we further compare our approach to standard discontinuous Galerkin Stokes discretizations and present numerical examples. }
+{We introduce a new discretization based on a polynomial Trefftz-DG method for solving the Stokes equations.
+Discrete solutions of this method fulfill the Stokes equations pointwise within each element and yield element-wise divergence-free solutions.
+Compared to standard DG methods, a strong reduction of the degrees of freedom is achieved, especially for higher polynomial degrees.
+In addition, in contrast to many other Trefftz-DG methods, our approach allows us to easily incorporate inhomogeneous right-hand sides (driving forces) by using the concept of the embedded Trefftz-DG method.
+On top of a detailed a priori error analysis, we further compare our approach to other (hybrid) discontinuous Galerkin Stokes discretizations and present numerical examples. }